gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.3/OperatorsSZ.md

   * **`variance`** (`int`, `float`, `float`) --->  `float`

 #### Result:
+the variance of the elements of the operand.
+See <a href="http://en.wikipedia.org/wiki/Variance">Variance</a> for more details.
 Returns the variance of a data sequence.
-That is (sumOfSquares - mean*sum) / size with mean = sum/size. the variance of the elements of the operand.
-See <a href="http://en.wikipedia.org/wiki/Variance">Variance</a> for more details.
+That is (sumOfSquares - mean*sum) / size with mean = sum/size.
 Returns the variance from a standard deviation.

 #### Comment:
+The operator casts all the numerical element of the list into float.
+The elements that are not numerical are discarded.
 In the example we consider variance of [1,3,5,7].
 The size is 4, the sum is 1+3+5+7=16 and the sum of squares is 84.The variance is (84- 16^2/4)/4.
-CQFD.The operator casts all the numerical element of the list into float.
-The elements that are not numerical are discarded.
+CQFD.

 #### Examples:
 ```
-int var0 <- int(variance(4,16,84)); // var0 equals 5
-float var1 <- variance ([4.5, 3.5, 5.5, 7.0]); // var1 equals 1.671875
+float var0 <- variance ([4.5, 3.5, 5.5, 7.0]); // var0 equals 1.671875
+int var1 <- int(variance(4,16,84)); // var1 equals 5
 int var2 <- int(variance([1,3,5,6,9,11,12,13])); // var2 equals 17
 ```